amida-tech/blue-button-record/README.md

 ```
 ---------------------------------------

-### getSourceList(ptKey, callback)
+### getRecordList(ptKey, callback)

-Gets all the sources of patient data in the database.
+Gets all the sources of Master Health Record in the database.

 __Arguments__
 * `ptKey` - Identification string for the patient.
 * `callback(err, sources)` - A callback which is called when `sources` is retrieved, or an error occurs.  `sources` is an array with each element containing the following information:
-  * file_id - Database assigned identifier for the file.
+  * file_id - Database assigned identifier for the source.
-  * file_name - Name of the file.
+  * file_name - Name of the source.
-  * file_size - Size of the file.
+  * file_size - Size of the source.
-  * file_mime_type - MIME type of the file.
+  * file_mime_type - MIME type of the source.
-  * file_upload_date - Upload instance of the file.
+  * file_upload_date - Upload instance of the source.
-  * file_class - Content type of the file.
+  * file_class - Content type of the source.

 __Examples__